Overview of Graduate Studies in HDFS

 The MS program supports graduate students in research and thesis writing by providing qualified faculty members, teaching opportunities, and more.

-Master's in Family and Human Development (MFHD)
+Master's in Human Development and Family Studies (MHDFS)

 Master's in Marriage and Family Therapy (MS/MMFT)